About Hybrid Atrial Fibrillation Ablation

 Atrial fibrillation, or A-Fib, is a fairly common heart rhythm disorder in which the heart beats at an irregular and often rapid pace.
 Electrical impulses cause the heart’s upper chambers, or atria, to quiver, rather than contract.
 The upper chambers of the heart are therefore out of synch with the lower chambers.
 This disruption in the precise electrical workings of the heart can result in poor blood flow and, if gone uncorrected, may lead to a stroke or heart failure.
 The specialists at The Heart Institute are skilled at diagnosing A-Fib and treating this potentially life-threatening condition with the latest procedures, techniques and technologies.

-The very first Hybrid A-Fib Ablation in NYC was performed at The Heart Institute (THI) September 2014, by skilled team headed by electrophysiologist Marcin Kowalski, MD, a specialist in heart rhythm disorders, and cardiothoracic surgeon, Alexander Wohler, MD.
+The very first Hybrid A-Fib Ablation in NYC was performed at The Heart Institute (THI) September 2014, by our skilled and collaborative heart team.
 This advanced minimally invasive surgical procedure to correct chronic or intractable A-Fib is a major step forward in helping patients to overcome this often hard-to-control cardiac disorder.

 Hybrid A-Fib Ablation combines minimally invasive surgery and a catheter-based approach to block or “ablate” the irregular rhythm by the use of epicardial and endocardial catheters by freezing and cauterizing the heart muscle on the areas from which A-Fib typically arises; these catheters are placed outside and inside surfaces of the heart, respectively.
 With just three tiny incisions in the abdomen, it is much less invasive standard open-heart surgery.
 Hybrid A-Fib Ablation restores the heart’s natural electrical impulses.
 The heart continues to beat during the procedure; a heart-lung bypass machine is not needed.
 Patients can usually go home within 48 hours of the procedure.
 The reduced recovery time allows most patients to get back to their normal routine within a few days.